Metric geometry of locally compact groups: Adapted (pseudo-)metrics and -compactness

 .2cm

-(4) Being coarsely embeddable in some kind of spaces, such as Hilbert spaces, or Banach spaces of some sort. .2cm
+(4) Being coarsely embeddable in some kind of spaces, such as Hilbert spaces, or uniformly convex Banach spaces. .2cm

-(5) \textbf{Property A} of Yu, for \emph{uniformly locally finite metric spaces}.
+(5) G. Yu's \textbf{Property A}, for \emph{uniformly locally finite metric spaces}.
 This definition has been useful in relation with the Baum-Connes conjecture.
 We refer to \cite{Yu--00} for its definition and to \cite[Proposition 4.2]{Tu--01} for its invariance by coarse equivalence.
-There is a relation to (4): a uniformly locally finite metric space that has Property A can be coarsely embedded in a Hilbert space \cite[Theorem 2.2]{Yu--00}; the converse does not hold \cite{ArGS--12}.
+There is a relation to (4): a uniformly locally finite metric space that has Property A can be coarsely embedded into a Hilbert space \cite[Theorem 2.2]{Yu--00}; the converse does not hold \cite{ArGS--12}.

 .2cm

 (6) For $\sigma$-compact LC-groups, the property of being both amenable and unimodular is invariant by metric coarse equivalence.
 See Section \ref{sectionamenableLCgroups}.

 .2cm